 SharePoint Designer (SPD) is an exclusive free tool from Microsoft that gives you more flexibility and allows building more complicated workflows with parallel and multi-stage serial approvals.
-The drawback about SPD is that you have to invest lot of time in learning the tool and get familiarized, because it is too tricky and consume a lot of time to keep it up and running.
+The drawback about SPD is that you have to invest a lot of time in learning the tool and get familiarized because it is too tricky and consumes a lot of time to keep it up and running.

 5. Microsoft Flow

 One of the coolest tools in SharePoint is Microsoft flow, it is a cloud-based product and integrates with SharePoint services and many other apps.
 It’s a new tool so, Microsoft Flow can’t replace SharePoint Designer.

 Any small or large-scale industry purely depends on business processes.
 These business processes could range from simple document or form approvals (similar as vacation request forms) to complicated processes, spanning multiple systems and applications.

 Just like many other contributions from Microsoft, Flow is a brand new app that is part of the Office 365 suite It is a part of Office 365 subscriptions and can be accessed via the Office 365 app launcher.
 It permits you to automatize business processes by building workflows supported on certain triggers and actions.
 To give an illustration, once a brand new entry is value-added to the SharePoint list, an email will be sent asking an individual to review.
 Or, perhaps once a document is uploaded to the document library, an email will be sent to your manager requesting approval/feedback of the document.